Girls Growing Up Too Fast

 That, not a bra, is the kind of support young girls really need.

 While girls are getting trapped in a sexual pressure cooker, boys seem to steer clear of the worst of it.
 "I have 8-year-old boy-girl twins, and I see a huge difference," says Donna Miller of Summit, New Jersey.
 "My son doesn't feel the need to wear certain clothes like my daughter does."
 But there are some uncomfortable dynamics emerging.
-"I notice boys talking about girls being 'hot' earlier than they used to," says Richard Gallagher of the Parenting Institute of NYU.
+"I notice boys talking about girls being 'hot' earlier than they used to," says Gallagher.
 None of which, sadly, surprises him or other experts.
-"As girls are dressing provocatively at young ages, it's sparking the sexual inquisitiveness of younger boys," says Scott Haltzman, MD, a Brown University psychiatrist who specializes in gender issues.
+"As girls are dressing provocatively at young ages, it's sparking the sexual inquisitiveness of younger boys," says Scott Haltzman, M.D., a Brown University psychiatrist who specializes in gender issues.

 The solutions?
 They're not so different from what they are for girls.
 Tone down the sex-stereotype toys and be selective about what your sons watch on TV.

 "So many music videos show a guy surrounded by lots of girls, which sends boys the message that sexy equals cool," Haltzman says.
 And don't automatically assume your son would never hang out with a girl from his class.
 "At least suggest it and see what he says," advises Gallagher.
-It could help him like and respect girls as individuals.
+It could help him like and respect girls as individuals (and prevent additional growing up too fast problems).